microsoft/wpa/.github/analyst_guide.md

 ## Analyst Guide Contents

-This guide is organized in six sections.
+This guide is organized in five key sections:

 1. [**Getting Stared**](analyst_guide_getting_started.html): This section contains the detailed installation instructions, and a general overview of how functions work.
 2. [**Summary Functions**](analyst_guide_summary.html): This section introduces functions that calculate averages and draw comparisons across groups.